 Lima beans grow in pods like other legumes, including beans, peas, chickpeas, lentils, and peanuts.
 Fresh lima beans are harvested in the fall, but most people use dried, frozen, or canned beans.

 Lima beans and butter beans are the same thing.
 Lima beans have several different names, including double beans, gigante beans, butter peas, Madagascar beans, and chad beans.

 Beans are packed with protein, fiber, and other nutrients, making them a superfood.

 Lima beans are an especially good source of iron.
 One cup of lima beans contains roughly one quarter of your daily recommended iron.

 Other health benefits of lima beans include:

-Nutrients per Serving
+Nutrients per serving

-A one-cup serving of lima beans contains:
+A 1-cup serving of cooked lima beans contains:

 - Calories: 209